Information We Collect

 How to Manage the Sharing of Your Personally Identifiable Information

-You can manage your profile and e-mail preferences, including opting out of e-mail by contacting us.
-Additionally, if you prefer to receive mailings only from the NDIA and have your name and address removed from the list we provide to certain companies, please contact us.
+You can manage your profile and email preferences, including opting out of email by contacting us at privacy@NDIA.org.
+Additionally, if you prefer to receive mailings only from NDIA and have your name and address removed from the list we provide to certain companies, please contact us at privacy@NDIA.org.
 For California residents, please consult the “Your California Privacy Rights” for additional considerations.

 How We May Use and Share Non-Personal Data

 Through the use of various technological tools, we may collect Non-Personal Data to improve the usability of our Sites/Services and for other business reasons.
 We may share the Non-Personal Data we collect with third parties or permit third parties to place tools like cookies, tags and web beacons, to collect additional Non-Personal Data when you browse our Sites.
 We or other third party companies may then use the Non-Personal Data to provide advertisements and targeted advertisements to you (ads based on the Non-Personal Data).
 We do not share Personally Identifiable Information with third parties with whom we share your Non-Personal Data.
 Please note that you may be subject to the privacy policies of other non-NDIA companies when you select an advertising link or other link that takes you to sites not operated by NDIA.

 Canada Anti-Spam Law (CASL)

 NDIA complies with CASL.
 Non-NDIA Members or Associates who have provided us a Canadian mailing address will not receive unauthorized Commercial Electronic Messages (CEMs as defined under CASL) unless these individuals have opted-in to receive CEMs.